-Tonight I’m at the Perth Observatory on one of their night viewing tours.
+Tonight I’m at the Perth Observatory on one of their night tours.
 After a long dark drive through the Bickley Valley, there’s something almost other worldly about standing on top of the hill at the observatory.
 Surrounded by the white domes housing the impressive array of telescopes and immersed by the millions of stars that make up the Milky Way, I feel a thousand miles away from the city.

 These are not your average Jo Blow telescopes from the Australian Geographic shop.
 The impressive Lowell telescope was installed as part of NASA’s International Planetary Patrol Program in 1971 and contributed to the discovery of the rings surrounding Uranus.